Oregon Residential Lease Agreement | PDF – MS Word

 Outstanding Notices/Pending Suits – If the property has four (4) or fewer units, the landlord is required to give notice to the tenant of pending suits and outstanding notices as defined in § 90.310(1).

-Recycling – The landlord must provide instructions on how to recycle if the property is located within the boundaries of a city or county that has implemented a multi-family recycling service (§ 90.318).
+Recycling – The landlord must provide instructions on how to recycle if the property is located within the boundaries of a city or county that has implemented a multi-family recycling service.
+Only for properties of five (5) or more units (§ 90.318).

 Utility/Service Fees – If the tenant is to pay for a service or utility, and the payment directly benefit the landlord or other tenants, the landlord must disclose a list of said utilities and services at the commencement of the lease (§ 90.315(2)).

 A tenant is given a four (4) day grace period in which to pay their rent.
-The landlord is permitted to charge a late fee should the balance owed not be received within this four-day window (§90.260).
+The landlord is permitted to charge a late fee should the balance owed not be received within the grace period (§90.260).